seekdavidlee/Eklee-Azure-Functions-GraphQl-Examples/ReadMe.md

 # Introduction

-Here, you will find some simple examples related to [Eklee.Azure.Functions.GraphQl](https://www.nuget.org/packages/Eklee.Azure.Functions.GraphQl).
-Please review the code comments for additional details in each of the Example.
+Here, you will find some examples related to the usage of [Eklee.Azure.Functions.GraphQl](https://www.nuget.org/packages/Eklee.Azure.Functions.GraphQl).

 ## Structure of the Example